Frequently Asked Questions

 **Please be aware that the cost of their labs is not included in the cost of the evaluation.
 Depending on their insurance, the coverage of tests may vary depending on if they are completed through their primary care physician or an independent lab.
 If you have questions about their coverage and potential cost, please contact their insurer and the office completing their lab work.

-What should my loved one bring with them in case they are admitted to the Alcott Unit or to the Residential Program for inpatient eating-disorder treatment?
+What should my loved one bring with them in case they are admitted to the inpatient or residential program for 24-hour eating disorder treatment and care?

 Please have them bring a list of any medications they are taking and the medications themselves as well as a form of payment in addition to their insurance card and a form of identification.
 We ask that they limit their total belongings to what will fit in one medium suitcase.
 Items not approved will be sent home.
 Please have them bring appropriate, comfortable clothing.
 Upon admission, a staff member will respectfully search their belongings.
 Any items deemed inappropriate will be removed and either sent home or kept at the nurse’s station.